Blog Image Good Posture 15

 The Buoyancy Advantage

-Swimming engages various muscle groups, promoting overall strength and flexibility.
-The rhythmic nature of swimming strokes enhances core stability, a crucial factor in mitigating back pain.
-According to research from the National Institute for Health and Care Excellence (NICE), incorporating swimming into a fitness routine is associated with improved muscle support around the spine, potentially reducing the frequency and intensity of back pain episodes.
+Swimming engages multiple muscle groups, particularly those that support the spine.
+The rhythmic movement of swimming strokes strengthens the core and back muscles, which play a vital role in maintaining good posture and reducing strain on the lower back.
+According to the National Institute for Health and Care Excellence (NICE), incorporating swimming into your routine can help build muscle support around the spine, potentially decreasing the frequency and intensity of back pain episodes.

 Conclusion